 If you are looking to move into care permanently however then the value of your home will generally be taken into account as capital although there are certain exceptions to this for example such as if your home is occupied by your partner (husband, wife, or civil partner) or dependant children.

 If your property is taken into account in the means test you may be able to enter into a “deferred payment agreement” under which the local authority will agree to provide funding as a loan to be repaid when the property is sold at a later date.
-This could allow you to move into ‘Name of the Care Home’ and begin to receive the care that you need whilst you are waiting for your former home to be sold.
+This could allow you to move into ‘Example care Home’ and begin to receive the care that you need whilst you are waiting for your former home to be sold.